In this article, I will be sharing my 10 easy steps on how to become a great online fitness coaching business in 2023.

-While starting your career solely online is possible, it’s much more of an uphill struggle as you will need to prove your worth and the authenticity of your claimed expertise more extensively than if you came in with an established real-world track record.
+While starting your career solely online is possible, it’s much more of an uphill struggle.
+You will need to prove your worth and the authenticity of your claimed expertise more extensively than if you came in with an established real-world track record.

 The next important tip is to get social.
-If you want to be online coaching fitness, you’ll need to have a front face to your brand and personality.
+If you want to be online coaching fitness, you must have a front face to your brand and personality.

 I mean that on two fronts, online and real-world networking.

-From an online perspective, getting social refers to social media of course.
+From an online perspective, getting social refers to social media.

-Having a strong, meaningful and relevant online presence will count well towards gaining a good footing in online coaching.
+Having a strong, meaningful, and relevant online presence will count well toward gaining a good footing in online coaching.